Severan Bridge

-The Severan Bridge (also known as Chabinas Bridge or Cendere Bridge or Septimius Severus Bridge; Cendere Köprüsü) is a late Roman bridge located near the ancient city of Arsameia (today Eskikale), 55 km north east of Adıyaman in southeastern Turkey.
+The Severan Bridge (also known as Chabinas Bridge or Cendere Bridge or Septimius Severus Bridge; Cendere Köprüsü) is a Roman bridge constructed c.
+200 CE located near the ancient city of Arsameia (today Eskikale), 55 km north east of Adıyaman in southeastern Turkey.
 It spans the Cendere Çayı (Chabinas Creek), a tributary of Kâhta Creek, on provincial road 02-03 from Kâhta to Sincik in Adıyaman Province.
 This bridge was described and pictured in 1883 by archeologists Osman Hamdi Bey and Osgan Efendi.
 It has a photo and description in David George Hogarth's Wandering Scholar.

 Description and history

 The bridge is constructed as a simple, unadorned, single arch on two rocks at the narrowest point of the creek.
-At 34.2 m clear span, the structure is quite possibly the second largest extant Roman arch bridge.
+At 34.2 m clear span, the Cendere bridge is the longest known extant Roman arch bridge.
 It is 120 m long and 7 m wide.